 The Helen Foundation was launched in January 2006 as a living memorial to Helen Elizabeth Kirk, aged 24, who tragically died after a road accident on 26 December 2005

-Following her untimely death, her family and her boyfriend, Ben, decided to set up The Helen Foundation as a new charitable trust in order to support the aspirations of young people who live in Teignbridge (the part of Devon where Helen grew up and that she loved so much), especially those lacking financial support.
+Following her untimely death, her family and her boyfriend, Ben, decided to set up The Helen Foundation as a new charitable trust to support the aspirations of young people in the arts who live in Teignbridge, the part of Devon where Helen grew up and that she loved so much.

-Helen benefited greatly from the dedication and encouragement of those teachers and coaches in the schools, colleges and drama groups she attended – Shaldon School, Teignmouth Community College, Exeter College, Shaldon Theatre Company, Tykes, The Teignmouth Players, the Dawlish-based Acting Up and the Devon Youth Theatre amongst others.
+Helen benefited greatly from the dedication and encouragement of those teachers and coaches in the schools, colleges, and drama groups she attended – Shaldon School, Teignmouth Community College, Exeter College, Shaldon Theatre Company, Tykes, The Teignmouth Players, the Dawlish-based Acting Up and Devon Youth Theatre amongst others.

 See Tributes to Helen for more about her life and who she was as a person.